dgoldman30/Chess-Engine/README.md

 "PPPPPPPP" +
 "RNBKQBNR";
 ```
-This is an example of the string for the starting board state of a game.
+This is an example of the String for the starting board state of a game.
-2. Update stringToBitBoard's input to the string you just made
+2. Update stringToBitBoard's input to the String you just made or modified.
 ```
 chessBoard.stringToBitBoard(STRING_NAME_HERE);
 ```